-Everyone Benefits from fair housing, including landlords, tenants, housing providers, owners, home seekers, lenders and realtors. fhf@fairhousingfoundation.com | (800) 446-FAIR | www.fairhousingfoundation.com
+Everyone Benefits from fair housing, including landlords, tenants, housing providers, owners, home seekers, lenders and realtors.
+By ensuring that all people have equal access to housing that they qualify for, fair housing creates diversity in neighborhoods. fhf@fairhousingfoundation.com | (800) 446-FAIR | www.fairhousingfoundation.com